Three Interdisciplinary Benefits of Astronomy

 About the Author

 Karrie is Director of Education and a co-founder of Digitalis.
-She spearheads LIPS and is often on the road at conferences.
-She writes the LIP Service column for the IPS Planetarian professional journal, leads the IPS Vision 2020 Professional Development team, and is an IPS Fellow.
+She is the president of LIPS and is often on the road at conferences.
+She writes the LIP Service column for the IPS Planetarian professional journal, lead the IPS Vision 2020 Professional Development team, and is both an IPS and GLPA Fellow.

 Older News